Board of Directors

 Kitt Healy, Board Member

 Kitt Healy is an Associate Outreach Specialist in Urban and Regional Food Systems at UW-Madison, as well as a Research and Education Associate for the Midwestern Region with Organic Seed Alliance.
-Her work engages farmers, plant breeders and chefs in breeding crops for high quality and flavor in midwestern organic farm systems.
-She has also worked on tomato and cucumber breeding projects for AP Whaley Seed company, based in Mt.
-Horeb Wisconsin.
-She currently lives in Minneapolis, MN.
+Her background is in tomato trialing and breeding.
+Her current work engages farmers, plant breeders and chefs in breeding crops for productivity and flavor in midwestern organic farm systems, and experimenting with on-farm organic seed production.
+Kitt also has a few backyard breeding and seed saving projects underway, and she loves learning from elder seed-keepers about their lives, stories and vision for our agricultural future.
+She lives in Minneapolis, MN.

 Hannah Swegarden, Board Member